FlorinTP/vault_raft_localhost/README.md

 - Adapt the number of retries for actions by modifying the variable (default RETRY=6)
 RETRYS
-- Adapt the DEBUG mode by modifying the variable (default DEBUG=0)
+- Choose the running mode by modifying number value from the initilization variable DEBUG (default DEBUG=0)
-- Adapt the TEST time for which the Servers should be up and running.
+- For any non-zero value DEBUG the script will run in interactive mode and will prompt for actions.
+- While runing in non-interactive mode (DEBUG="0") the variable TESTWINDOW will configure the wait time for keeping the Vault Servers running.
+If the script is running in interactive mode (debug mode), then this variable is ingnored.
 - Execute the script as
 ```
 cd vault_raft_localhost
 bash create_cluster.sh
 ```
-- Open another terminal console on the host and and oobserve the root_token files needed to login to UI.
+- Open another terminal console on the host and and observe the root_token files needed to login to UI.
 - Open a browser and login to Vault (transit) Server at http://localhost:8200 (* using the token from vault/config/root_token-vault_1 )
 - For login to the Vault cluster you may use any of the cluster nodes (port= 10*n + 8200)